 Have you ever been shocked by a phone or energy bill that was higher than expected?
 Hidden costs and unexpected fees are frustrating, especially if you’re a business owner.

 When you engage in a web development project, you are more likely than not to encounter problems or delays that are sometimes hard to pinpoint.
-It’s also not uncommon for these types of projects to go over budget.
+It’s also not uncommon for these projects to go over budget.
 Sometimes the reason is out of your hands, but other times, this can easily be prevented by acting at the right time and making smart decisions.

 What’s the project?